July 07, 2018

 The Presidential Mansion.

 Super President never explicitly stated what country Norcross was President of, however it overtly indicated that he was the President of the United States.
-The original design for Super President featured a red, white and blue design with gold trim and a black hood until it was changed to the red and white design used on the show.
+The original design for Super President featured a red, white and blue motif with gold trim and a black hood until it was changed to the red and white design used on the show.
 The President’s Mansion—as it was called—resembled The White House with some additions and a new location by the coast of Capitol City.
 Norcross’ closest ally was Jerry Sales, his special assistant and the only person privy to his dual identity (surprisingly, considering “President” is right there in his superhero name).
 Sales also served as the show’s “damsel in distress”, frequently being captured and used as leverage against Norcross.
 The show’s setting was also never specified.
 While it featured elements indicative of the 1960s, it also exhibited a lot of futuristic technology in both the Mansion and in the villains’ possession.

 Richard Vance and Spy Shadow.